Scifabric/app-landfill/README.md

 LICENSE
 =======

-Please, see the COPYING file.
+Please, see the LICENSE.txt file.

 Acknowledgments
 ===============